GDHadeel/RoboticWalkingMotionControl/README.md

 ---

-# Task 1: Algorithm for Operating Servo Motors to Shape Robotic Walking Motion
+# Task 1: Write an algorithm for operating servo motors to shape the robot’s walking movement
 * Objective: Develop an algorithm to control the servo motors for simulating a walking motion.

 * Algorithm Steps: